Morphine sulfate (mor-fean sul-fate)

 This medicine is not recommended to be taken during labour.

-Morphine given to the mother during labour may cause breathing problems and signs of withdrawal in the newborn.
+Morphine given to the mother during labour may cause breathing problems in the newborn.

 Tell your doctor if you are breastfeeding or planning to breastfeed.

-Morphine can pass into the breastmilk and can affect the baby.
-Your doctor can discuss with you the risks and benefits involved.
+Morphine can pass into the breast milk and can affect the baby.
+Your doctor can discuss with you the risks involved.

 If you have not told your doctor about any of the above, tell them before you start taking SEVREDOL tablets.